gfgghgftgffg/QuickTodoAdder/README.md

 Open the same `todo.txt` file in sleek.
 Select content from WeChat, email, a browser page, a document, or any other app, then press `ctrl+alt+space`.
 The tool auto asks the model for a task description, due date, and optional due time, and appends one sleek-compatible todo.txt line to the file.

 Toggle the listener with `ctrl+alt+shift+t`.

+You can edit `prompts/todo_extractor_prompt.txt` to customize how tasks, priorities, dates, and times are extracted.

 For a direct one-shot test without selecting text: